A cellular topological field theory: Cellular abelian theory on a closed manifold

 We write $A=\sum_{e\subset X} e^* A_e$ -- sum over cells of $X$ of ``local'' superfields $A_e:\F\ra E_{\dot e}$, taking values in the fiber of the local system over the barycenter $\dot e$ of the corresponding cell; $e^*\in C^\bt(X,\bZ)$ stands for the standard basis integral cochain associated to the cell $e$.
 Similarly, for the second superfield one has $B=\sum_{e^\vee\subset X^\vee} B_{e^\vee} (e^\vee)^*$, with local components $B_{e^\vee}:\F\ra E^*_{\dot e^\vee}$.
 (Note that our convention for ordering the cochain and the superfield component is different between superfields $A$ and $B$.)
 Internal degrees of field components are $|A_e|=1-\dim e$, $|B_{e^\vee}|=n-2-\dim e^\vee$; in particular, the \emph{total degree} (cellular cochain degree + internal degree) for the superfield $A$ is $1$ and for $B$ is $(n-2)$.

-In terms of superfields, the symplectic form (\ref{omega}) is defined as \be \omega= \langle \delta B, \delta A \rangle\quad \in \Omega^2(\F)_{-1} \ee where $\delta$ is the de Rham differential on the space of fields and $\langle,\rangle: C^{n-\bt}(X^\vee,E^*)\otimes C^\bt(X,E)\ra \bR$ is the inverse of the intersection pairing (\ref{intersection pairing closed twisted}) for chains.\footnote{ We will use the sign convention where the graded binary operation $\langle,\rangle$ is understood as taking a cochain on $X^\vee$ from the left side and a cochain on $X$ from the right side.
+In terms of superfields, the symplectic form (\ref{omega}) is defined as \be \omega= \langle \delta B, \delta A \rangle\quad \in \Omega^2(\F)_{-1} \ee where $\delta$ is the de Rham differential on the space of fields\footnote{ In the language of the variational bicomplex, $\delta$ is the ``vertical differential'' mapping $\Omega^p(\F)\ra \Omega^{p+1}(\F)$.
+It is formal and we stress its distiction from the ``horizontal differential'' $d$ -- the cellular coboundary operator on cochains of $X$ which does care about the adjacency of cells in $X$. } and $\langle,\rangle: C^{n-\bt}(X^\vee,E^*)\otimes C^\bt(X,E)\ra \bR$ is the inverse of the intersection pairing (\ref{intersection pairing closed twisted}) for chains.\footnote{ We will use the sign convention where the graded binary operation $\langle,\rangle$ is understood as taking a cochain on $X^\vee$ from the left side and a cochain on $X$ from the right side.
 In other words, the mnemonic rule is that, for the sake of Koszul signs, the {\it comma} separating the inputs in $\langle b,a\rangle$ carries degree $-n$.
 This pairing is related to the one which operates from the left on two inputs coming from the right by $\langle b,a \rangle=(-1)^{n\deg b}\langle b,a \rangle'$. } The symplectic form $\omega$ induces the degree $+1$ Poisson bracket $\{,\}$ and the BV Laplacian\footnote{ Recall that, generally, to define the BV Laplacian on {\it functions} (as opposed to half-densities) on an odd-symplectic manifold $\mathcal{M}$, one needs a volume element on $\mathcal{M}$ \cite{SchwarzBV}.
 In our case, the space of fields is linear, and so possesses a canonical (constant) volume element determined up to normalization.
 Since the BV Laplacian is not sensitive to rescaling the volume element by a constant factor, we have a preferred BV Laplacian.} $\Delta=\left\langle\frac{\dd}{\dd A},\frac{\dd}{\dd B}\right\rangle$ on the appropriate space of functions on $\F$ which we denote by $\Fun(\F)$.
 For the purpose of this paper we choose $\Fun(\F)=\widehat{\Sym^\bt}\F^*$ -- the algebra of polynomial functions on $\F$ completed to formal power series.\footnote{In the context of classical abelian $BF$ theory we could instead work with smooth functions on $\F$.}